GoogleContainerTools/minikube-build-tools-for-java/minikube-gradle-plugin/README.md

 }
 ```

-`minikubeDockerBuild` task can be configured with:
+`minikubeDockerBuild` task is of the type `DockerBuildTask` and can be configured with:
 - `context` (`String`) : PATH | URL | - (See 'Extended description' under the [`docker build` Reference](https://docs.docker.com/engine/reference/commandline/build/))
 - `flags` (`String[]`) : any flags to pass to `docker build` (See 'Options' under the [`docker build` Reference](https://docs.docker.com/engine/reference/commandline/build/))
 - `minikube` (`String`) : path to minikube executable which should be set by using the `minikube` extension **users should not edit this for this provided task**